True or false: There's a city in Turkey called Batman. Any guesses?

 Now, if you know anything about Batman (the character), you might be scratching your head.
 Since this renaming occurred almost two decades after the introduction of Batman, couldn't it be more than a coincidence that the Turkish city now bears its name?
+Unfortunately not.

 Batman city and province took their current names not because of DC comic superheroes, but because of the Batman River that runs through it.

 Things to Do in Batman, Turkey

 Not surprisingly, the things to do in Batman, Turkey are limited—for most of the types of tourists visiting Turkey anyway.

 Indeed, while some Roman ruins exist on the outskirts of town, it's well known that they pale in comparison to the ones you can find elsewhere in the country.

 In fact—and I'm not making this up—the most popular activity for tourists in Batman is to find one of the "Batman" signs beside the highway that leads you into the city and pose for pictures beside it.